Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/UCONF/uconf_acceleration.md

 ---

-    title: UCONF: Transfer acceleration
+    title: "UCONF: Transfer acceleration"
-    linkTitle: Transfer acceleration
+    linkTitle: "Transfer acceleration "
-    weight: 320
+    weight: 300

----
-To enable acceleration set the uconf values as recommended in this section.
+---To enable acceleration set the uconf values as recommended in this section.

 ## About transfer acceleration